-- 6.1.2.4 Should CoC auditors, fishery team leaders or members fail to obtain the pass mark after 3 attempts, the CAB shall contact the MSC to agree on a training action plan for these individuals. - a.
-The auditor, team leader or team member shall be unable to conduct MSC CoC audits or fishery assessments until the MSC has approved the satisfactory completion of the plan. - 6.1.3 Personnel appointed as reviewers or decision makers by the CAB shall be sufficiently experienced and qualified to evaluate the verification processes, working papers and associated evidence and recommendations made by the assessment / audit team (ISO 17065 7.5).
+6.1.4 Personnel appointed as reviewers or decision makers by the CAB shall be sufficiently experienced and qualified to evaluate the verification processes, working papers and associated evidence and recommendations made by the assessment/audit team (ISO 17065 7.5).

-For fishery reviewers and decision makers, CABs are reminded that the criteria of ISO 17065 clause.
-6.1.2.1 will apply.
-The CABs will still have to demonstrate the reviewer and/or decision maker is competent.
-One way of demonstrating this competence would be for the reviewer and/or decision maker to pass the online training module for fishery team leaders.
+For fishery reviewers and decision-makers, the CAB is reminded that the criteria of ISO 17065 6.1.2.1 will apply.
+The CAB will still have to demonstrate that the reviewer and/or decision-maker is competent.
+One way of demonstrating this competence would be for the reviewer and/or decision-maker to pass the online training module for fishery team leaders.

-- 6.1.3.1 For CoC audits against the Default CoC Standard or the Consumer-Facing Organisation CoC Standard, the reviewer shall be a qualified CoC auditor (see section 6.1.2 of this document and section 5.1 of the CoC CR). - 6.1.3.2 For Group CoC audits, the reviewer shall be a qualified Group CoC auditor (see section 6.1.2 of this document and section 5.1 of the CoC CR). - 6.1.4 The CAB shall ensure the satisfactory performance of all personnel involved in the audit and certification activities. - 6.1.4.1 There shall be documented procedures and criteria for monitoring and measurement of the performance of all persons involved, based on the frequency of their usage and the level of risk linked to their activities. - 6.1.4.2 The CAB shall review the competence of its personnel in light of their performance in order to identify training needs.
+- 6.1.4.1 For CoC audits against the Default CoC Standard or the Consumer-Facing Organisation CoC Standard, the reviewer shall be a qualified CoC auditor (see 6.1.2 of this document and section 5.1 of the CoCCR). - 6.1.4.2 For Group CoC audits, the reviewer shall be a qualified Group CoC auditor (see 6.1.2 of this document and section 5.1 of the CoCCR).

+- 6.1.5 The CAB shall ensure the satisfactory performance of all personnel involved in the audit and certification activities. - 6.1.5.1 The CAB shall have documented procedures and criteria for monitoring and measurement of the performance of all persons involved, based on the frequency of their usage and the level of risk linked to their activities. - 6.1.5.2 The CAB shall review the competence of its personnel in light of their performance, in order to identify training needs.